Adelaide United manage remarkable win over Sanfrecce Hiroshima

+Adelaide United have recorded a thrilling 3-2 victory over Sanfrecce Hiroshima in the Asian Champions League.
 The Red hit the front early through skipper Travis Dodd and when the Japanese club were reduced to ten men it looked like it would be all over.

 But Sanfrecce hit back with force, scoring twice to take the leade before Adelaide netted two late goals to grab all three points and keep their 2010 campaign unblemished.